Safecast/safecastapi/README.md

 Then:

-    createuser safecast
+    createuser -s safecast

-To create a local user... making sure to agree to making the user a superuser.
+To create a local superuser...

 # Ruby Version #